The Tallest Man on Earth: Shallow Grave (2008–2009)

-In 2008, Matsson released an album, Shallow Grave, which was praised by the music site Pitchfork and was listed #47 on Pitchfork's list of the 50 Best Albums of 2008.
+In 2008, Matsson released an album, Shallow Grave, which was praised by the music site Pitchfork and was listed No. 47 on Pitchfork's list of the 50 Best Albums of 2008.
 The album received generally favorable reviews.
 Following Shallow Grave's release, Matsson was chosen as the opening act for the American indie folk band Bon Iver.
 The resulting publicity led to a solo tour throughout the United States, Australia and Europe, where he attracted large crowds, in spite of the lack of a record deal or distribution in the United States.

 The song "Pistol Dreams", also released as a single, appeared in the Swedish television serial How Soon Is Now?
 (Swedish: Upp till kamp).

 On 9 October 2009, Matsson visited the Daytrotter studio, where he recorded four songs, including a cover of Bob Dylan's "I Want You."
 At that time, Matsson cited Roscoe Holcomb as an influence for his singing style and later included Emmylou Harris, Feist and Cat Power as influences.